sattvik/leinjacker/README.md

 ## Contributing

 If you ever find yourself writing the same generic code in more than one of your plug-ins, feel free to send it here.

+### Contributors

+* Daniel Solano Gómez
 * Tobias Crawley
+* Phil Hagelberg

 ## License